diarmuidw/nanoGPT/peig.md

 The wind is the canoes of the sea us with Yellow Island.
 And may God grant us his soul!
 When I came to the eternal rest!
 When the Island to their souls!
 The one who are gone to the mackerel about Dingle
 ```

-I've also incuded the text of Nimah by Peter O'leary as gaelge to see how the gerative text would handle the change of language, alphabet and grammar.
+I've also incuded the text of Nimah by Peter O'leary as gaeilge to see how the gerative text would handle the change of language, alphabet and grammar.

 [Niamh](https://www.gutenberg.org/ebooks/50913)